gromacs/gromacs/docs/gmxapi/userguide/install.rst

 .. note:: Regarding multiple GROMACS installations:
     Many GROMACS users switch between multiple GROMACS installations on the same computer using an HPC module system and/or a GMXRC configuration script.
-    For the equivalent sort of environment switching with the ``gmxapi`` Python package, we recommend installing it in a different
+    For the equivalent sort of environment switching with the :py:mod:`gmxapi` Python package, we recommend installing it in a different
     `Python virtual environment <https://www.google.com/search?q=python+virtual+environment>`_
     for each GROMACS installation.
-    Once built, a particular copy of the ``gmxapi`` Python package always refers to the same GROMACS installation.
+    Once built, a particular copy of the :py:mod:`gmxapi` Python package always refers to the same GROMACS installation.

 .. contents:: Contents